-Power of Attorney in Delaware
+Power of Attorney

-Living Wills/Advanced Health Care Directive in Delaware
+Living Wills/Advanced Health Care Directive

-A Living Will or Healthcare Directive in Delaware is a legal document that allows you to control certain medical procedures that you may have to undergo by stating what medical procedures you do or do not want performed under certain circumstances.
+A Living Will or Healthcare Directive is a legal document that allows you to control certain medical procedures that you may have to undergo by stating what medical procedures you do or do not want performed under certain circumstances.
 You can appoint a person who you trust to make those decisions and speak to your doctor on your behalf, if you are unable to speak for yourself.
-Without a Living Will/Advanced Health Care Directive in Delaware, a physician may feel compelled to perform medical procedures that you may not have wanted.
+Without a Living Will/Advanced Health Care Directive, a physician may feel compelled to perform medical procedures that you may not have wanted.
 It allows you to keep the control over what medical procedures you will or will not accept.